-The goal of any EMC effectiveness monitoring study design is to determine if the FPRs and associated regulations related to natural resources management are maintaining and/or restoring desired ecological conditions.
-The goal of environmental monitoring studies is to detect changes from individual and cumulative effects of activities that are both spatially and temporally distributed across plan areas.
-Results will be used in an AM framework to determine the appropriateness of policies and practices, and to revise or craft new management practices, policies, or regulations when the current ones do not meet desired results.

 Adaptive management “provides a framework for making good decisions in the face of critical uncertainties, and a formal process for reducing uncertainties so that management performance can be improved over time” (Williams et al. 2009).
 The AM process facilitates learning “not by trial and error, but by a structured process,” resulting in reduced uncertainty (Allen and Gunderson 2011).
 To further account for the complexity and uncertainty surrounding natural resource management, EMC-sponsored study protocols, and EMC and Board responses to results, will be embedded within an adaptive resource management model (Williams et al. 2009), summarized as:

 Define research objectives and scope of management to be studied